 C. The provision of services to support our Core and Policing Purposes – which include (but not limited to):

-In order to carry out the purposes described under section 1 above the College of Policing may obtain, use and disclose (see section 7 below) personal data relating to a wide variety of individuals including the following:
+In order to carry out the purposes described under sections 1 above, the College of Policing may obtain, use and disclose (see section 8 below) personal data relating to a wide variety of individuals including the following:

-In order to carry out the purposes described under section 1 above , the College of Policing may obtain, use and disclose (see section 7 below) personal data relating to or consisting of the following:
+In order to carry out the purposes described under sections 1 above , the College of Policing may obtain, use and disclose (see section 8 below) personal data relating to or consisting of the following:

-In order to carry out the purposes described under section 1 above the College of Policing may obtain personal data from a wide variety of sources, including the following:
+In order to carry out the purposes described under section 1 above the College of Policing may obtain personal data from a wide variety of sources, other than the individual directly, which includes the following:

 The College of Policing may also obtain personal data from other sources such as its own CCTV systems, training records, or correspondence

-In order to achieve the purposes described under section 1 the College of Policing will handle personal data in accordance with the Act.
+In order to achieve the purposes described under section 1, the College of Policing will handle personal data in accordance with the GDPR and relevant Data Protection legislation.
 In particular we will ensure that personal data is handled fairly and lawfully with appropriate justification.

-We will strive to ensure that any personal data used by us or on our behalf is of the highest quality in terms of accuracy, relevance and adequacy.
+We will strive to ensure that any personal data used by us or on our behalf is accurate and relevant.
 We will also ensure it is:

-We will also respect individuals' rights under the Act (see section 8 below).
+We will also respect individuals' rights under the GDPR and relevant Data Protection legislation.